International Students: Prepare to Study in the U.S. With This College Checklist

 - Bringing items and mementos from home can help stave off homesickness.

-What to Do Before You Get to Campus
+4 Things to Do Before You Get to Campus

-Gather All Necessary Documents
+1. Gather All Necessary Documents

-Some required items include the following:
+Required items often include the following:

 - Passport and valid U.S. student visa